faiqsohail/DevsMake/CONTRIBUTING.md

 Be sure to follow good coding style and be consistent with the current code.

-For example:
-* The ProxyChecker project uses spaces (n=4) for indents instead of tabs.
-* Curly braces are on the same line rather than on a new line.

 To get started:
 1) Fork the Project
 2) Create a branch for your enhancement